The First Three Sessions

 The First Session

-The breathing pattern of the client is also affected by this session.
+The breathing pattern is another theme of this session.
 Most of us employ only the upper rib cage, or only the belly, when we breathe instead of using the full rib area and the diaphragm.
-By skillfully working with the superficial tissues as they span the ribs and shoulder joint, your Rolfer helps you feel how to breathe using the diaphragm and the front, sides, and back of the rib cage to create a smooth, bellows-like motion.
-The lungs aremore able to glide freely within their cavity.
-As breathing becomes easier, the client may feel an increase of energy.
+By skillfully working with the superficial tissues as they span the ribs and shoulder joint, your Rolfer helps you feel how to breathe using the diaphragm and the front, sides, and back of the rib cage to create a smooth full inhale.
+The lungs can glide more freely within their cavity.
+As breathing becomes easier, you may feel a shift in your nervous system.

 The first session involves some freeing of the tissue around the neck and shoulders, a lengthening of the structures on either side of the spine and those covering the lower back.
-Finally the client is asked to walk and describe what changes he or she feels.
+Finally you will be invited to walk and describe what changes you feel.
 Reports of "lightness" and ease, and the sensation that one is taking up more space are common.
 To reinforce the session's results, you could imagine a string hanging from a helium balloon and tugging on the top of your head as you walk.
 Then try allowing your breaths to press against the sides of the ribs.

 Scapula slides: an easy way to improve your shoulder stabilization.
 Do them at the wall or on the floor.